Women

 Proper Hydration

 Staying adequately hydrated is another short fall of many people, but especially of high-performance athletes who train and play at aggressive levels.
-Proper hydration is just as important as a nutritious diet because it is the fluids of the body which carry these body builders to the muscles, organs and brain as well as lubricate an athlete’s joints, remove toxins and more.
+Proper hydration is just as important as a nutritious diet because it is the fluids of the body that carry these important nutrients to the muscles, organs, and brain, as well as lubricate an athlete’s joints, remove toxins, and more.
 Proper bodily performance depends on proper fluid levels.

 Even though the female athlete should drink more than normal women, processed fruit juices and sodas should be avoided.
-Both of these contain large amounts of high fructose sugars and most diet sodas contain aspartame or other chemicals which have been linked to nerve damage.
+Both of these contain large amounts of high fructose sugars and most diet sodas contain aspartame or other chemicals that have been linked to nerve damage.
 Water is the best choice and should be consumed throughout the day and more so during and after workouts.
-Sports drinks are another option for very active women athletes, but they, too, should be avoided due to high sugar content.
+Sports drinks are another option for very active women athletes, but they too should be avoided due to high sugar content.

 Dieting and Overtraining

 Women athletes have a tendency to use excessive dieting or overtraining to reduce body fat.
-In order to perform better in their sport, women will often use unhealthy diet plans such as the binge-and-purge philosophy.
-However, in the case of purging after binging, nutrients from the food do not have time to enter the body and, therefore, the athlete becomes nutritionally deficient and the practice will eventually hurt her performance as well as her health.
+In order to perform better in their sport, some women will use unhealthy diet plans such as the binge-and-purge philosophy.
+However, in the case of purging after binging, nutrients from the food do not have time to enter the body.
+Therefore, the athlete becomes nutritionally deficient and the practice will eventually hurt her performance as well as her health.
 Many diet plans are actually dangerous for female athletes.